 5. Finally, hang your gingerbread garland by pegging each house to a line of Christmas twine.

-Looking at it though does make me feel a little peckish.
+Looking at it, though, does make me feel a little peckish.
 I do love a bit of gingerbread with my coffee this time of year, especially if it is the spiced Scandinavian Christmas gingerbread.
-I might actually make a gingerbread garland out of real gingerbread, just so I can eat it.
+I might make a gingerbread garland from real gingerbread so that I can eat it.

 A gingerbread advent calendar would be fun, with a numbered gingerbread house to eat each day!

-If you like this post you may want to check out these other upcycled Kraft Christmas posts.
+If you like this post, you may want to check out these recycled Christmas decorations, including these cardboard robin ornaments.

 Fun DIY Christmas Decorations Penguins